Tuesday, December 9, 2008

 I left the house about 5 minutes after that episode and went back over to my room.
 About 10 minutes later Arthur knocked on the door and came in.

 "Yeah, I'm alright.
 I didn't mean to offend your wife."
 I said.

 "That's alright mate.
 It's not your fault.
 She has a few problems which make her uptight most of the time so she's on medication and when she gets low on the medicine she tends to get pretty cranky for no good reason.
 Don't take it personal mate." said Arthur.

-"All right Arthur, as long as I'm aware of that I'll be careful around her."
+"All right Arthur, as long as I know that, I'll be careful around her."
 I said.

 "Anyway mate, it's good for me that ya here 'cause if not, she'd have gotten cranky with me mate!"
 Arthur said with a grin.